 Ian is the founder and webmaster of SOX & Dawgs.
 He originally started the blog “Random Thoughts” where he gave his thoughts about the UConn Huskies and Boston Red Sox among other things.
 As the blog grew, he changed the name to “SOX & Dawgs” as the main focus turned to his love of the Red Sox and UConn.
-The blog added the Patriots and Celtics when Steve came aboard last year, two teams Ian follows as well.
+The blog added the Patriots and Celtics when Steve came aboard, two teams Ian follows as well.

 His love of UConn sports started back when he was a wee lad as his parental figures would take him to UConn sporting events.
 He remembers going to see UConn basketball play in the old field house and even remembers the day when the women’s basketball program would give away tickets to get people to show up.
 Now you can’t get a ticket.